This article has links to products and services we love, which we may make commission from.

 - Here is advice on how to deal with emergencies while camping.

-The grey area with NC500 wild camping is that the main way to get around the route is by car and wild camping in other areas of Scotland is often utilised by those on foot.
-See our West Highland Way guide for more details on Scotland’s West Coast hike.
+The grey area with NC500 wild camping is that the primary way to get around the route is by car, and wild camping in other areas of Scotland is often utilised by those on foot.

 Before you set out on your NC500 adventure, you will need to have your equipment in order.